Historic First: Tracy Morgan Will Become The First Black Person To Receive The Friars Club Icon Award - NewsBreak

 Historic First: Tracy Morgan Will Become The First Black Person To Receive The Friars Club Icon Award

-F rom making his on-screen debut as Hustle Man on the 90s sitcom Martin to starring on Saturday Night Live for seven seasons, comedian and actor Tracy Morgan has cemented himself as a power player in entertainment.
-He will receive a special honor for his contributions to the industry.
+F rom making his on-screen debut as Hustle Man on the 90s sitcom Martin to starring on Saturday Night Live for seven seasons, comedian and actor Tracy Morgan has cemented himself as a power player in the realm of entertainment and he will receive a special honor for his contributions to the industry.
 According to The Hollywood Reporter , the New York native will be bestowed with the Friars Club Entertainment Icon Award.

 SEE ALSO: